SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 :kbd:`NEMO code config`
-  The path to the :file:`CONFIG/` directory in the :kbd:`NEMO-3.4` code tree (typically a version control system clone/checkout) where the NEMO where the configuration files for the run are to be found;
+  The path to the :file:`CONFIG/` directory in the :kbd:`NEMO-3.4` code tree (typically a version control system clone/checkout) where the NEMO configuration directories are to be found;
   e.g. :file:`$HOME/MEOPAR/NEMO-3.4/NEMOGCM/CONFIG/`.
   An absolute path is required because the path is used in both the current directory and the temporary run directory created in the :kbd:`runs directory`.
   You can use :kbd:`~` or :kbd:`$HOME` in the path,